enonic/enonic/xp/features/timebased-publishing.md

     * Adapt modify to be able to modify publish info
     * Adapt publish to perform time-based publish.
 * Context JS Library
-    * Adapt run and get to handle new attribute "filterScheduledPublished" (Name TBD)
+    * Adapt run and get to handle new attribute "settings.filterScheduledPublished" (Name TBD)

 ## Acceptance Criteria